Murder of Kanhaiya Lal

-Lal was killed for sharing a social media post made by Indian politician and Bharatiya Janata Party spokesperson Nupur Sharma, whose comments led to the 2022 Muhammad remarks controversy.
-The assailants entered Lal's store posing as customers, chatted to him before finally killing him on camera.
-Videos of the murder were posted on the internet, with two assailants holding butcher knives and claiming responsibility for the murder, identifying themselves as Muhammad Riyaz Attari and Muhammad Ghaus.
+The motive behind the killing was Lal's alleged sharing of a social media post in support of Bharatiya Janata Party spokesperson Nupur Sharma, whose remarks had sparked the 2022 Muhammad remarks controversy.

-Local authorities announced a curfew and blocked internet access after videos of the attack went viral on social media, triggering mass outrage across India.
-The Indian government made attempts to stop the video of the brutal attack from circulating online.
+According to reports, the assailants entered Lal's tailor shop pretending to be customers.
+They then murdered him, filmed the act, and uploaded it online.

+In one of the circulated videos, two men—identifying themselves as Muhammad Riyaz Attari and Muhammad Ghaus—were seen holding butcher knives and claiming responsibility for the killing.

+The incident triggered widespread outrage across India.
+Authorities imposed a curfew in parts of Udaipur and suspended internet services to curb the spread of violence and misinformation.

 Background

 Kanhaiya Lal Teli (also reported as Kanhaiya Lal Sahu, born c.
 1982) was a tailor from the Dhanmandi area of Udaipur, the father of two sons who belonged to the Hindu Teli community.

 On June 11, Lal's neighbor Nazim had registered a case against him over a controversial social media post, stating support for Nupur Sharma, which led to Lal's arrest.
 Subsequently, Lal was released on bail.
 On June 15, Lal had filed a request for protection with the local police after receiving death threats.
 In his complaint against Nazim and five others at Dhan Mandi police station, Lal stated that he was receiving threats from Nazim and others and alleged that the group had circulated his photo within their community on social media with a message that Lal should be killed if seen anywhere or if he opens his shop.
 The police said that they had mediated and resolved the matter between Nazim and Lal.
 Kanhaiya then gave a statement to police that he does not want any further action in the case.
-Lal said that the controversial post was shared inadvertently by his son while playing a game on his phone, and that Lal did not know how to operate a phone.
+Lal had said that the controversial post was shared inadvertently by his son while playing a game on his phone, and that Lal did not know how to operate a phone.

 Murder

 Muhammad Riyaz Attari, one of the two accused, had made a video days before the attack on June 17 where he stated his intent for murder for remarks against the prophet Muhammad, to make a "viral" video and his disregard for further consequences.

 On June 28, two assailants entered Lal's tailor shop posing as customers.
 When Lal began taking the measurements for one of them, he was attacked with cleavers at 2.45 p.m.
 The entire attack was caught on video by the assailants.
 After subduing Lal, the two accused dragged him out of the shop and slit his throat with a makeshift dagger made at their welding workshop.
-Lal was stabbed at different parts of the body.
+Lal was stabbed in different parts of the body.
 A shop assistant of Lal also sustained severe head injuries trying to save him.
 Other shopkeepers did not make attempts to rescue him.
 The assailants fled on foot and then drove away on a motorcycle.